-- Continued customer relations to build confidence and trusts amongst customers - Restoring sales volumes in view of dropping exports i.e. focus on Africa (East and South) and exploring other countries in SEA other than Thailand & India. - Improving and sustenance of dredges availability and recovery and SAM/PAM Washery performance.
-This Improve and Sustain feed to the SAM plant - Focus on Fixed Cost saving initiatives.
-The management have taken an aggressive target of savings 5% (appr \$ 1.0 M) of the approved fixed costs for the financial year FY21-22.
-This include Focused Maintenance works (planned shutdown for plant, Washery and Dredges) and scaled down operations - Improving and sustenance of dredges availability and recovery, and Washeries performance.
+- Continued customer relations to build confidence and trust amongst customers - Sustaining sales volumes on the back of positive market demand and better prices expected in the year. - Target fixed costs expenditure of 5% (appr \$ 1.0 M) mainly towards plant maintenance works (planned shutdown for plant, Washery and Dredges).
+This will be done in line with prudent cash flow management - Targeted capital expenditure programs of \$ 6.8M aimed at improving the healthcare of the plant for sustained operations - Improving and sustenance of dredges availability and recovery, and Washeries performance.
 This will improve and Sustain feed to the SAM plant.
-The Company is expected to increase production volumes by 13.7% in the year 2022 to 300,168 metric tonne from 263,577 metric tonne in 2020 (2020 262,329 metric tonne). - The HFO fixed price with fuel supplier Total Kenya at \$470/m against a budget of \$489/m for the period April 2021 to March 2022 for total quantity of 11,000 MT.
-This will minimize the HFO price fluctuations and exposures - The management key driver to the above efforts is better working capital management biased to sufficient cash generation from operations with the aim of cash preservation.
+The Company is expected to increase production volumes by 6.2% in the year 2022 to 300,148 metric tonne from 282,744 metric tonne in 2022 (2021 263,577 metric tonne) - The HFO price has been hedged at \$549.53/m3 for the period April 2022 to October 2022 for total quantity of 12,000 MT.
+This will minimize the HFO price fluctuations and exposures.
+The management key driver to the above efforts is better working capital management biased to sufficient cash generation from operations with the aim of cash preservation